 Again, in Acts 2, the apostles began to speak in tongues and the people marvelled.
 In verse 13, some mockingly said, "These men are full of new wine."
 As it was then, so it is today!
 We are called "narrowminded," "fanatics," "radicals," and just too "dogmatic!"
 Today we are called "narrow-minded people" because we will not bow to liberalism and looseness in the church, and will not allow things to come into the church which cannot be supported by the word of God.
 We cannot, we dare not, add to or take from the Word of God.
 (Rev. 22:18-19).
-We must speak where the Bible speaks and be silent where it is silent; no but the divine name; only the Lord's church, doing Bible things the Bible way.
+We must speak where the Bible speaks and be silent where it is silent; no book but the Bible; no creed but the Christ; no name but the divine name; only the Lord's church, doing Bible things the Bible way.
 Because we take this stand for truth, many say we are narrow-minded.
-This truth of the matter still stands-Jesus said, "Enter ye in at the strait gate: for wide is the gate and broad is the way which leadeth to destruction, and many there be narrow is the way which leadeth to life and few there be no attempt to save face merely by confession and
+This truth of the matter still stands-Jesus said, "Enter ye in at the strait gate: for wide is the gate and broad is the way which leadeth to destruction, and many there be which go in thereat.
+Because strait is the gate, and narrow is the way which leadeth to life and few there be that find it."

 It is not unusual for us to be called fanatics when we stand against sin, and find it so necessary at times to name it!
 We cannot continue in sin (Rom.
 6:1), but rather submit ourselves to God and resist the devil.
 Paul wrote Timothy to "preach the word," to "exhort, "reprove" and if necessary "rebuke."
-Now, brethren, I cannot understand the evangelist who preaches nothing more than "first principles," for Jesus said, "Go teach all nations, baptizing them in the name of the Father, Son and Holy Spirit; teaching them to observe all things (not just the first principles of the oracles of God), whatsoever I have commanded you."
+Now, brethren, I cannot understand the evangelist who preaches nothing more than "first principles," for Jesus said, "Goteach all nations, baptizing them in the name of the Father, Son and Holy Spirit; teaching them to observe all things (not just the first principles of the oracles of God), whatsoever I have commanded you."
 Yes, it is the evangelist's business, as well as all the church, to stand against sin.
 If this is being a fanatic, then we need this like never before!"